StuChapman/BD-MS-Project-Cave-du-Vins/README.md

 ### Automated Testing
 I used [Pytest](https://docs.pytest.org/en/latest/index.html) for automated testing.
 Primarily for data entry validation.

+To install Pytest, in the GitPod command line, enter...

+pip install -U pytest

+Then to run the test scripts, in the GitPod command line, enter ...

+pytest

 This proved particularly useful when testing the validation of user entry into the wine name input from index.html into the search() route.

 I had used validation to prevent the user inputing any special characters (especially with malicious intent), but I was still permitting the input of a single "*", which cased an error.